lsst-sqre/sqr-097/index.md

 The use-case scenario we would like to support that is not currently possible is allowing users to identify that a query has been running longer than they expected, to stop this potentially inefficient query, modify its parameters and restart it.

-The new QServ HTTP API makes it possible to address these limitations by providing native query cancellation support, real-time progress monitoring and improved status reporting.

-Beyond addressing immediate operational needs, we identify components within the TAP library where it would be possible to abstract the underlying storage solution from the TAP execution layer, allowing us, as well as other operators of the CADC TAP service to more flexibly move between different solutions if needed.

 ### 1.3 Goals and Requirements